sabre-io/event/README.md

 A lightweight library for event-based development in PHP.

-This library provides two patterns:
+This library provides the following event-based concepts:

 1. EventEmitter
 2. Promises
+3. An Event Loop using `stream_select()`.
+4. Co-routines.

 Full documentation can be found on [the website][1].